 There are a couple of ways to do the same method where you used your fingertips to massage the gums to remove the denture adhesive.
 Only instead of using bare fingers, you use a piece of paper towel or a washcloth.

 Not all paper towels are the same, so make sure that you get the ones that hold together better when wet.
 Rinse a piece of paper towel with warm or hot water.
 Fold it in half and wrap it around a finger.
 Gently rub this on your gums to loosen the adhesive.
-If you use a washcloth, use a similar method and soak it in warm or hot water and wrap around a finger and gently rub your gums.
+If you use a washcloth, use a similar method and soak it in warm or hot water and wrap it around a finger and gently rub your gums.

 Using a paper towel or washcloth wrapped over your finger works in a similar fashion to using your finger alone, but it creates a little more friction that allows the adhesive to be rubbed off more easily.

 It may sound far too obvious, but a toothbrush with soft bristles can do wonders when you are challenged with how to remove denture adhesive.
-You can use either hot or cold water and be sure to brush in smooth, slow motions and rinsing your mouth afterward with warm water.
+You can use either hot or cold water and be sure to brush in smooth, slow motions and rinse your mouth afterward with warm water.
 If you prefer, you can use toothpaste instead of water.

 5. Denture Adhesive Remover Wipes

-For denture wearers who use denture adhesives, you have one additional thing to do as part of your denture cleaning and maintenance program… That is to ensure that the when you use a denture adhesive, it is important to remove all traces of it from your false teeth and your gums.
+For denture wearers who use denture adhesives, you have one additional thing to do as part of your denture cleaning and maintenance program… That is to ensure that when you use a denture adhesive, it is important to remove all traces of it from your false teeth and your gums.